touti-ayoub/Web-scraping-for-sentiment-analysis-imdb/README.md

 Polarity is float which lies in the range of [-1,1] where 1 means positive statement and -1 means a negative statement.
 Subjective sentences generally refer to personal opinion, emotion or judgment whereas objective refers to factual information.
 Subjectivity is also a float which lies in the range of [0,1].

-To use this project on your system First u need to install TextBlob, use:
+To use this project on your system First u need to install TextBlob, use :

 `pip install -U textblob`